mousepawmedia/devdocs/source/network/phabricator.rst

   open the object it discusses and mark it as read, or click :guilabel:`Mark All Read` to mark them all as read.

-* The **Chat menu** notifies you when there is a new message in one of the Conpherence chatrooms.
-Checking :guilabel:`Persistent Chat` will add a chat box to the lower right corner of your screen.
-(See :ref:`phab_conpherence`).

 * The **Favorites menu** (the bookmark icon) provides shortcuts for many common tasks.
   You can click :guilabel:`Edit Favorites` to add more items to this menu.